Will Young: 2011–2016: Echoes, record label change and 85% Proof

-2019–present: Lexicon, Crying on the Bathroom Floor and 20 Years: The Greatest Hits
+2019–2021: Lexicon and Crying on the Bathroom Floor

 Young's album Lexicon was released on 21 June.
 Young also released the lead single "All the Songs" from the album the same day and announced he would be embarking on a tour in October 2019 in support of the album.
-Young had stated in an interview he had no intentions of releasing any more records as he was focusing on acting and his podcast series, however after going into the studio with old friend and producer Richard X the lead single was recorded and the album naturally followed.
+Young had stated in an interview he had no intentions of releasing any more records as he was focusing on acting and his podcast series, however after going into the studio with friend and producer Richard X, the lead single was recorded and the album naturally followed.